100 Years at 4th and A

 The stained glass windows were installed over the course of 10 years.
 The first window, “God the Father,” was installed in the West (entrance) window, in 1982.
 The south window, “Love of God sending His Holy Spirit,” in 1989.
 And “Christ, Son of God” and the Lutheran Rose (above the altar) were installed in 1992.

 After suffering water damage during an earlier roof replacement, the sanctuary was completely restored in 2021 and a new sound system installed.
-Our present elevator, installed in 2024, offers more space for mobility equipment, and the landing areas have been expanded to provide our visitors with easier access.
+Our present elevator, installed in 2024, offers more room for mobility equipment, and the landing areas have been expanded to provide our visitors with easier access.

 Pages